kevald1963/milestone-4-walkabout/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos images used for the Organisation pages are from the South Tyneside Green Party's Facebook Organising page, with their permission.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my voluntary work with South Tyneside

 [![Build Status](https://travis-ci.com/kevald1963/milestone-4-walkabout.svg?branch=master)](https://travis-ci.com/kevald1963/milestone-4-walkabout)